MuhdAzeem/JobTechProject/README.md

 Data visualization with job market data

 **Description:**
-This project is required to analyse data and visualize with suitable graph.
+This project is required to analyze job market data and visualize it with suitable chart using front-end framework.

 1. Implemented data visualization using Highcharts library.
 2. Using AngularJS as front-end framework.
 With AngularJS, i can use HTML as the template language.
 Thus, it shorten the development time.
 3. This project also deployed on Heroku.
 This is the link(https://jobtechcodingtest.herokuapp.com/).
-4. Adding some features at the chart which is zoomable.
+4. This site is mobile reponsive.

-5. The site is mobile reponsive.
+---
 **Usage:**
 1. Download the file.
 2. Then, folder contain many files.
 Just choose index.html.